beerphilipp/ro-crates-deposit/mapping-notes.md

 ## Identifier mapping

-- the `identifier` field of RO-Crate is mapped to `pids`
+- the `identifier` field of RO-Crate is mapped to to `identifier` array in DataCite
 - the mapping currently only processes DOIs
 - adding new schemes can easily be added in `mapping/mapping.json`

-## Related identifier mapping

-- maps `thumbnail.@id` to `metadata.related_identifiers.identifier`
-- must be DOI format, if not, returns empty string

 ## Sizes mapping